breadboard-ai/breadboard/packages/website/src/docs/guides/librarian.md

 to look for an interesting book in the library.
 ```

-Then, let's wire it into the graph: insert it between the Input component and the Researcher Node, the same way we wired the Researcher earlier.
+Then, let's wire it into the graph: insert it between the Input component and the Researcher component, the same way we wired the Researcher earlier.

 {{ "/breadboard/static/boards/librarian/4-wire-interview-planner.bgl.json" | board }}